What Are Ocular Migraines?

 - Stroke or transient ischemic attack (TIA)

-If you have vision loss in one eye only, it could be due to a serious condition that isn't related to migraine.
+If you have vision loss in one eye only that does not go back to normal within an hour, it could be due to a serious condition that isn't related to migraine.
 Get medical help right away.

 There's been little research on the best way to treat or prevent ocular migraine.
 Your doctor may recommend one or more drugs:

-- Drugs that treat epilepsy, such as valproic acid (Depakote, Depakene) or topiramate (Qudexy XR, Topamax, Trokendi XR)
+- Drugs that treat epilepsy, such as valproic acid (Depakene, Depakote) or topiramate (Qudexy XR, Topamax, Trokendi XR)